Immigrant and Refugee Resources

 Health services

 Healthcare and community health services are available to you regardless of immigration status.
-Some state program applicants may also be eligible for medical, food, and cash assistance.
+Some state program applicants may also be eligible for medical, food, and cash assistance, though many of those programs are in jeopardy due to major cuts in funding at the state and federal level.

 Health services and resources